 Design Requirements Responsibility & Implementation Project Stage Volatile Organic Compounds (VOCs) All paints, adhesives and sealants and flooring will not exceed limits outlined in Appendix 3.
 Alternatively, products with no VOCs will be selected.
-Paints such as eColour (or similar) will be considered for use within the development.
-Architect / Builder Construction Documentation Formaldehyde Minimisation All engineered wood products will have 'low' formaldehyde emissions, certified as E0 or better.
+Architect / Construction Paints such as eColour (or similar) will be considered for use within the development.
+Builder Documentation Formaldehyde Minimisation All engineered wood products will have 'low' formaldehyde emissions, certified as E0 or better.
 Emissions limits are listed in Appendix 3.
 Alternatively, products with no formaldehyde will be specified.
 Products such as Ecological Panel - 100% post-consumer recycled wood (or similar) will be considered for use within the development.
 Architect / Builder Construction Documentation Daylight Access - Windows All bedrooms and living areas will be provided with external facing window or sliding door, with no saddle bag rooms or habitable rooms with borrowed light.
 This helps to achieve the daylight objectives set out by Clause 58-07 Standard D26 of the Glen Eira Planning Scheme.
-Additionally, all commercial/retail spaces will be provided with external facing window(s) with high quality views.
-Architect Design Development
+Architect Design Development Additionally, all retail spaces will be provided with external facing window(s) with high quality views.

-Design Requirements Responsibility & Implementation Project Stage Daylight Access - Room Depth All single aspect bedrooms are less than 5m deep and ceiling-height is at least 2.7m; therefore all single aspect rooms do not exceed a room depth of 2.5 times the ceiling height.
-All open plan (combined kitchen, living and dining) spaces have more than one aspect to the space; therefore are deemed to have adequate daylight.
+Design Requirements Responsibility & Implementation Project Stage Daylight Access - Room Depth All single aspect bedrooms are less than 5m deep and ceiling-height is at least 2.7m; therefore, all single aspect rooms do not exceed a room depth of 2.5 times the ceiling height.
+All open plan (combined kitchen, living and dining) spaces have more than one aspect to the space; therefore, are deemed to have adequate daylight.
 Architect Design Development This helps to achieve the adequate daylight objectives set out by Clause 58-07 Standard D25 of the Glen Eira Planning Scheme.
 Daylight Improvement Daylight penetration through windows/openings will be enhanced with the use of light internal colours, allowing for better internal reflection of daylight.
 Architect Construction Documentation Double Glazing All dwellings will be fitted with double glazed windows.
 The double glazing can bring multiple benefits to the dwellings such as a better acoustic insulation 2 and a better thermal performance.
 Architect Construction Documentation Mechanical Ventilation All kitchens will have a separate dedicated exhaust fan (range hood) which will not be recycled to any enclosed space within the building; it will be ducted directly outside.
 Mechanical Engineer Design Development Natural Ventilation All dwellings will have access to natural ventilation through the provision of operable windows.
-100% of dwellings achieve effective cross-ventilation, where 80% (17 of 21) feature a corner location and thus are provided with improved cross ventilation opportunities.
-The remaining dwellings are designed with openings on different orientations which facilitate breeze paths of appropriate lengths (minimum 15m length) through rooms.
+60% of dwellings achieve effective cross-ventilation, exceeding the minimum objectives set by the Glen Eira Planning Scheme of 40%.
+The remaining dwellings are single-sided and are designed with significant openings to provide effective natural-ventilation.
 Architect Design Development This helps to achieve the natural ventilation objectives set out by Clause 58-07 Standard D27 of the Glen Eira Planning Scheme.